GIlunga/JSON-Configparser/docs/source/getstarted.rst

 In this case arg4 is a dictionary of booleans which cannot be all True.
 When parsing the JSON, if all True values are given, the ValueError will be thrown by the library.

-This function should not change the values in the dictionary, only check them and raise Errors.
+This function can also be used to change the values and return a dictionary.
+However the new values are never checked, so in general this approach is not recommended.
+Directly changing the args dictionary in this function does not change the final arguments.
+To do so, the dictionary must be returned by the function.

 ================
 Parsing the JSON